 Nine days later, Lewis is being driven to Whipsnade Zoo by his brother Warnie on a motorcycle when everything changes for good.
 The line has finally been crossed.

 For Lewis, this changed everything.
-As he would later write, “Christianity, if false, is of no importance, and if true, of infinite importance.
-The only thing it cannot be is moderately important.”
+As he would later write in the essay “Christian Apologetics” from God in the Dock, “One must keep on pointing out that Christianity is a statement, if false, is of no importance, and, if true, of infinite importance.
+The one thing it cannot be is moderately important.”

 It took a process for Lewis to arrive at the point where he recognized Christianity as truth, but once that was grasped, he was never the same.
 The sidecar ride to Whipsnade brought everything into focus for him and Christians have benefited from that moment for 82 years.